apache/fury-site/docs/guide/javascript/configuration.md

 String, binary, and dedicated dense primitive array payloads keep their normal byte-size checks and do not consume this graph budget.
 Raise the limit only for trusted workloads that legitimately contain very compact object graphs.

+## Unbacked Container Work Budget

+`maxUnbackedContainerItems` limits collection elements and map entries whose repeated read bodies do not consume proportional input during one root deserialization.
+The default is `8192`; zero is a strict limit.
+Raise it only for trusted payloads that intentionally use compact zero-byte codecs.

 ## Optional HPS String Path